Comprehensive BRCA Program for Men and Women

 About the BRCA Genes

-The normal role of the BRCA1 and BRCA2 genes is to help protect our bodies from cancer.
-We all inherit two copies of each gene, one from each parent.
-If you inherit a non-working copy of a BRCA1 or BRCA2 gene, you are at an increased lifetime risk for certain cancers as compared to the average person.
-However, this does not mean that you will definitely develop cancer.
+BRCA1 and BRCA2 are genes that produce proteins that help repair damaged DNA.
+Everyone inherits two copies of each gene, one from each parent.
+If you inherit a mutation of the BRCA1 or BRCA2 gene, you are at an increased lifetime risk for developing certain cancers as compared to someone who does not have a mutation.
+People who have inherited a mutation in BRCA1 or BRCA2 also tend to develop cancer at younger ages than people who do not have a mutation.
+However, having a mutation does not mean that you will definitely develop cancer.

 If one parent has a BRCA mutation, each of their children has a 50 percent chance of inheriting the same mutation, and a 50 percent chance of not inheriting it.
 This is true for each child the parents have.